appvia/terranetes-controller/README.md

 ## Why another terraform controller?

-There's a number of open source controllers you could land on here, running terraform in kubernetes.
-And while all deliver the developer outcome, none address the "consequences" of delivering that outcome in the first place; the risks, costs, security implications, the loose of checks and balances.
-What sets aside the terranetes controller is it's view that before you can deliver self-service for developers, you first need to enable the platform team to deliver the outcome in a safe way.
-Providing them all the knobs, dials and levers to control those risks.
-The terranetes controller comes bundled with a number of technical controls to do just that, delivering the outcome in a safe environment.
+There's a number of open source controllers you could use that will run Terraform in Kubernetes.
+All of them deliver the developer outcome, however, none address the "consequences" of delivering that outcome in the first place; the risks, costs, security implications, the general lack of checks and balances.
+What sets the Terranetes controller apart is its opinion we first enable the platform team to deliver the outcome in a safe environment before it can be self-served by developers.
+Providing platform engineers with all the knobs, dials and levers to control and mitigate those risks is the key differentiator for Terranetes controller.

 Documentation can be found at https://terranetes.appvia.io